starwit/lj-projectbuilder/docs/deployment.md

     ```bash
     source env.sh
     ```
-5) establish certbot on nginx in order to be able to use letsencrypt:
+5) establish certbot on Nginx in order to be able to use letsencrypt:
     ```bash
     bash init-letsencrypt.sh
     ```